manie12/morgage-service/README.md

 1. Register a user with `/api/auth/registration`
 2. Login with `/api/auth/login` to get an access token and refresh token
-3. Use the access token in the `Authorization` header for all API requests
+3. Use the access token in the `Authorization` header for all API requests (format: `Bearer YOUR_ACCESS_TOKEN`)
 4. When the access token expires, use the refresh token with `/api/auth/refresh` to get a new access token

+Note: By default, access tokens expire after 15 minutes, and refresh tokens expire after 30 days.

 ## Development